berobinson/starter-hugo-academic/content/project/MSSI/index.md

 ---
 title: 'Sustainable Landscapes (MSSI)'
 summary: 'Landscapes connect communities to the natural capital needed for the sustainable provision of ecosystem services like food, energy, clean water, and regulation of key processes like floods and climate.
-With support from the [McGill Sustainability Systems Initiative](https://www.mcgill.ca/mssi/), we are building a community of researchers from across the social and natural sciences around landscape sustainability, training the next generation of student researchers, and engaging stakeholders locally and nationally through a knowledge-to-action approach to better link science, engineering, and decision-making.'
+With support from the [McGill Sustainability Systems Initiative](https://www.mcgill.ca/mssi/), we are building a community of researchers from across the social and natural sciences around landscape sustainability, training the next generation of student researchers, and engaging stakeholders locally and nationally through a knowledge-to-action approach linking science, engineering, and decision-making.'

 # USE TAGS TO IDENTIFY A PROJECT IN SPECIFIC CATEGORIES